WH-Yoshi/PolarionCopilot/README.md

 # PolarionCopilot

-PolarionCopilot is a combination of 2 main components:
+PolarionCopilot is a combination of 2 main components for Windows:
 - A Python script that can be used to retrieve Polarion work items to make them understandable by a LLM.
 - A LLM that can be used to ask questions about the work items